 Now this is getting harder and harder to do, especially with Disney packing the people in pretty much year round now, but if you check out this post here about crowded Disney Park strategies, you can be prepared so you can have a better experience.

-Visiting during Disney’s off-peak times, or at least not on or around holidays and special events, will allow you to have less wait time for rides, shows & restaurants and sometimes not even having to reserve any Fast Passes.
+Visiting during Disney’s off-peak times, or at least not on or around holidays and special events (like Not So Scary), will allow you to have less wait time for rides, shows & restaurants and sometimes not even having to reserve any Fast Passes.

 5. Skip Animal Kingdom